TaTooKa/Erzahlspiel/docs/source/pages/opposition.rst

 If it is an Obstacle, **What is its main function to impede the PCs or others?**

 A wild creature might want to kill in order to feed; a robber might want to take your valuables, without necessarily having to murder you (in fact, they'd might want to avoid that if possible).
+A locked door's objective is to impede intruders to pass through.
+A pit trap in the floor is there so that intruders miss it and fall down (and probably get hurt enough to deter their progress).

 Defining the **Behaviors** of the Opposition also determines how far they'd be willing to go, or which ones are their limits (or at which point they might consider surrendering or fleeing).
+In the case of Obstacles, knowing exactly why they are in that place and who put them there is key to understand their limitations and how they could be overcome.

 Risks
 =====